 APHIS based its funding allocations on priorities that were collaboratively established with state agricultural and wildlife representatives, Tribal officials and the cervid industry.
 Those priorities are:

 APHIS received 56 proposals.
 To evaluate the projects, APHIS conducted scientific and program panel reviews of the proposals and worked with submitting entities where needed to refine the scope of the most promising projects.

 CWD is an infectious, degenerative disease of cervids that causes brain cells to die, ultimately leading to the death of the affected animal.
-The disease has spread widely and the limited number of tools, as well as their effectiveness, impacts the ability to effectively control the disease.
+New tools and approaches will enable improved management of wild and farmed cervids at risk for the disease.

 USDA touches the lives of all Americans each day in so many positive ways.
 In the Biden-Harris Administration, USDA is transforming America’s food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit www.usda.gov.